toktamk/research-dashboard/README.md

 ---

 ## 🛠️ Features
+- 📚 Interactive publication explorer with filtering by topic, year, and type
+- 📈 Visual analytics: publications per year, modality, research domain, and more
+- 🤖 **Smart Q&A Chatbot**: answers questions using multi-step LLM + RAG architecture
+- 🧠 Semantic search over your own papers (PDFs) with fallback to local models if OpenAI is unavailable
+- 📄 Transparent reasoning pipeline with intermediate results for traceability
 - Multi-source answer generation and reasoning combining general language understanding and domain-specific retrieval
 - Semantic search over my own publications (PDF-based) for evidence-backed answers
 - Streamlit-based interactive UI for easy access and exploration